-- ► An extension of the model is then given, which makes use of the concept of a Variational Equilibrium and results from a case study based on tornadoes in Massachusetts outline. - ➤ The results show that, by doing better for a victims' perspective, the NGOs can also gain financially. - ► Additional recent related game theory models in the nonprofit sector for both disaster relief and blood supply chains are also highlighted.
+- ► An extension of the model is then given, which makes use of the concept of a Variational Equilibrium and results from a case study based on tornadoes in Massachusetts outline. - ➤ The results show that, by doing better from a victim's perspective, the NGOs can also gain financially. - ► Additional recent related game theory models in the nonprofit sector for both disaster relief and blood supply chains are also highlighted.